AmpersandJS/ampersand-view/README.md

 Each item view will only be `.render()`'ed once (unless you change that within the item view itself).

+The collection view instance will be returned from the function.

 #### Example:

 ```javascript